opentelekomcloud-docs/data-warehouse-service/umn/source/intelligent_o_and_m/overview.rst

 Overview
 ========

-Intelligent O&M helps GaussDB(DWS) users with O&M tasks.
-With this feature, you can specify the proper time window and number of tasks to execute based on the cluster workload.
-Besides, Intelligent O&M can adjust task execution policies according to service changes in a timely manner to reduce the impact on services.
+GaussDB(DWS) provides the intelligent O&M feature to help users quickly and efficiently execute O&M tasks.
+Intelligent O&M selects a proper time window and concurrency to complete specified tasks based on the cluster load.
+During O&M tasks, intelligent O&M monitors user service changes and promptly adapts task execution policies to minimize the impact on user services.
 Periodic tasks and one-off tasks are supported, and you can configure the time window as required.

 Intelligent O&M ensures high availability.
 When the cluster is abnormal, failed O&M tasks will be retried.
 If some steps of an O&M task cannot be completed due to an abnormal cluster, the failed steps will be skipped for cost saving.

-As shown in the figure below, the **Intelligent O&M** page consists of the following parts:
+The intelligent O&M page consists of the following parts:

 -  Common configuration of O&M tasks: Currently, you can only configure **Maximum number of concurrent O&M tasks in the VacuumFull user table**.
 This configuration takes effect on all the VACUUM FULL tasks of user tables.
 -  Information about ongoing O&M tasks.
 (Currently, only VACUUM tasks are displayed.
 If disk space is insufficient because of table bloating, you can vacuum tables.).